KxSystems/docs/docs/wp/data-visualization/index.md

 Desktop to Tableau Server.
 This procedure is detailed in the section [`Publishing to Tableau Server`](#publishing-from-tableau-desktop-to-tableau-server).

-To connect via Tableau Server, the Registry file that was presented in the previous section needs to be configured.
-This process may be handled by an organization’s support team, depending on the installation setup.
+This process may be handled
+by an organization’s support team, depending on the installation setup.
 The driver also needs to be installed, and then the connection can be initialized much as for Tableau Desktop.